amnn/typed-geomlab-report/report.md

 \subsection{de Bruijn Indices}

-$\mathbf{Expr}$ also alters the way local variables are introduced and denoted, using a notation referred to as \textit{de Bruijn} indices. $\mathbf{Expr}$ AST nodes that introduce new variables (like function definitions, let and case expressions) do not declare variable names, but instead simply declare how many local variables they introduce (functions introduce one for each formal parameter, let expressions always introduce one, and case expressions introduce one for every hole in the pattern).
-Then a reference to a local variable is denoted by the number of scopes between the reference and the scope introducing it (Figure\ \ref{fig:de_bruijn}).
+$\mathbf{Expr}$ also denotes local variables with \textit{de Bruijn} indices.
+AST nodes that introduce new variables (function definitions, let and case expressions) do not declare variable names, but declare how many variables they introduce (functions introduce one for each formal parameter, let expressions always introduce one, and case expressions introduce one for every hole in the pattern).
+References to local variables are denoted by the number of scopes between the reference and the scope introducing it (Figure\ \ref{fig:de_bruijn}).

 \begin{figure}[htbp]
   \caption{Desugaring local variables to de Bruijn indices.}\label{fig:de_bruijn}